 - Brown henna paste is made by mixing the powder with at least one type of liquid in order to make it adhere to your skin.
 Most reactions are due to these additional ingredients.
 It’s important to read the ingredients and test the henna paste in a small area if you have sensitive skin.

 - Black henna is a misnomer and does not actually contain any powder from the Lawsonia inermis plant.
 It often contains p-phenylenediamine (PPD), also known as coal tar.
 PPD is considered a contact allergen and has a long list of symptoms you can read more about on DermNet.
 Black henna is not common the US, Canada, or the UK, but it can be found abroad.
 Be sure to only get henna tattoos when the paste is brown or reddish-brown, earthy color.

-At Mihenna, our organic henna paste is made from high-quality tea water, eucalyptus, and clove oil.
+At Mihenna, our organic henna paste is made from high-quality Lawsonia inermis powder, water, eucalyptus oil, sugar, and lemon juice.
 While it is unlikely that the majority of people would have any skin reaction, please test on a small patch if you have frequent skin sensitivity or irritation.

 But even natural henna paste should not be consumed.
 If you, your child, or your pet ingests henna paste, you will likely have an upset stomach and experience diuretic effects.

 Lawsonia inermis, the plant that creates henna, grows in northern Africa and also western and southern Asia.
 Cultures in Africa - especially Morocco, the Middle East, Pakistan, and India all developed uses for this plant.
 From medicines made out of the roots to dye for hair and skin made out of the dried, powdered leaves, Lawsonia inermis rose in popularity.
 Different traditions developed in these regions, but almost everyone ended up using the dye to stain designs on their hands.
 Henna tattoos have distinct motifs based on they originated.
 Read more about the history of henna in our previous posts.